Fatihbykl/near-movie-ticket/README.md

 # Near Movie Ticket

-This is a project that users can buy movie tickets with a NEAR tokens.
+This is a project that users can buy movie tickets with NEAR.

 ## Cloning the project